Deaf DJ from New Jersey

 DJ Shiftee says Robbie is a tremendous worker and actually one of his best students.
 Robbie says he owes DJ shiftee a lot.
 He says he molded his career to what it is today.

 “If you have a positive attitude and constantly strive to give your best effort, eventually you will overcome your immediate problems and find you are ready for greater challenges” -Pat Riley.

 Robbie wanted to get into the art of DJ to be called a true DJ.
 His talent, knowledge, and dedication truly show.
 Robbie’s journey hasn’t been an easy one.
 He had a hard time learning as a kid.
 He had a lot of failed English classes.
-Robbie had to take ESL classes for 5 years before he knew how to actually speak because he had language differences as well.
+Robbie had to take ESL classes for 5 years before he knew how to speak because he had language differences.

-Some positions held by deaf and hard of hearing persons are lawyers, doctors, chemists, inventors, artists, writers, architects, poets, newspaper editors, clergy, actors, and teachers.
+Some deaf and hard of hearing persons are lawyers, doctors, chemists, inventors, artists, writers, architects, poets, newspaper editors, clergy, actors, and teachers.

 “I don’t want to be looked at as a deaf kid trying to DJ, but a great DJ who happens to be deaf.
 I hope that my story gets out there and truly inspires those who have odds stacked against them.
 Believe in yourself, and there is no limit to what you can do.” – Robbie Wilde